top of page

 The Disruption Score

-Unlike Disruption Aristocrats, which focus on durability across many years and market cycles, the Disruption Score is designed to capture real-time execution.
+Unlike Disruption Aristocrats, which focus on durability across many years and market cycles, the Disruption Score is designed to capture real-time disruption.
 It highlights disruptive stocks where innovation, demand, and economic strength are converging today, regardless of company age or size.

 Each company earns one point for each criterion it meets, for a maximum score of 5 out of 5.